[ puh-thet-ik ]

 causing or evoking pity, sympathetic sadness, sorrow, etc.; pitiful; pitiable: Conditions at the refugee camp were far more pathetic than anything our training had prepared us for.

-- miserably or contemptibly inadequate: In return for our investment we get a pathetic three percent interest.
+Informal. miserably or contemptibly inadequate: In return for our investment we get a pathetic three percent interest.
 The carpenter we hired is pathetic.

 Origin of pathetic

 First recorded in 1590–1600; from Middle French pathétique or from Late Latin pathēticus, from Greek pathētikós “capable of emotion, impassioned, sensitive,” equivalent to pathēt(ós) “subject to suffering; one who has suffered; subject to external influence or change; (in medicine) diseased” (derivative of páschein “to suffer”) + -ikos adjective suffix; see -ic

 OTHER WORDS FROM pathetic